thiell/wedding/_i18n/en/events/civil_ceremony.md

 The civil ceremony will be at Arcachon Town Hall (Mairie d’Arcachon) at 11 am.
 Afterwards, there will be a break for lunch on your own.
-We have some suggestions on the Southwest France page.